AlfonzM/md-editor/README.md

 - [ ] Save As file (export)
 - [ ] Add tags to notes
 - [ ] Select multiple notes in notelist (for deleting)
+- [ ] Show "No note selected, create a new note" if notes list is empty

 __Editor__
 - [x] Auto save on type (no need to Save/Open files)